alphagov/inside-government-admin-guide/creating-documents/add-links.md

 Put the text you want to click in \[square brackets\] and the internal URL in curved brackets, with no space between them.

 Use the Publisher URL (of the form https://whitehall-admin.production.alphagov.co.uk/government/admin/publications/221540) when linking to any document made by the ‘create new document’ button (publications, consultations, speeches etc).
-Note that you should delete the first part of the URL and use the relative path: /government/admin/publications/221540.
+You should delete the first part of the URL and use the relative path: /government/admin/publications/221540.

 #### Exception to this rule (important)